Conflux-Chain/conflux-doc/docs/rigorous-testing.md

 The python script will also print out the processing speed of the consensus graph in the test.
-The expected speed is ~1000 blocks per second (on a Mac Book Pro 2019 laptop).
+The expected speed is ~1000 blocks per second (on a Mac Book Pro 2019 laptop) and ~350 blocks per second on m5a.xlarge.
 If the reported speed is significantly lower than expected, it typically means a potential performance issue.
 For every release, we execute this fuzzing for at least one hour using the default parameters.

 Note that if you terminate this script brutally (which you will like do).
 It leaves two to three temporary directories with the `__` prefix and `sqlite_db`.